Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 8.md

 [[Above The Chaos, The 10 Year Movement, Grand Strategy, and the Greatest Celebration in History|The 10 Year Movement, Grand Strategy, and the Greatest Celebration in History]], a post in the [[Above The Chaos]] series, highlights some of the exciting individuals, teams, projects, and initiatives that are coalescing and exploring how we can unite our efforts.

-Just imagine the gifts, talents, and relationships that the next hundred co-creators will bring to the great banquet table.
+Imagine the gifts, talents, and relationships that the next hundred co-creators will bring to the great banquet table.
 All that is missing is You.

 ### Your Role in This Epic Journey